How long does protection from COVID-19 vaccines last?

 Even if they don’t prevent illness entirely, they could help blunt its severity.
 But exactly what role such “memory” cells might play with the coronavirus — and for how long — isn’t yet known.

-While the current COVID-19 vaccines will likely last for at least about a year, they probably won’t offer lifelong protection, as with measles shots, said Dr. Kathleen Neuzil, a vaccine expert at the University of Maryland School of Medicine.
+While the current COVID-19 vaccines will likely last for at least about a year, they probably won’t offer lifelong protection, as with measles shots, said Dr. Kathleen Neuzil, a vaccine expert at the University of Maryland.

 “It’s going to be somewhere in the middle of that very wide range,” she said.